Parsing DWG Layers with Python Scripts

 continue

-# Skip system/annotation layers
+# Skip AutoCAD system and annotation-only layers

 if layer_name.startswith("*") or layer_name.lower() in SYSTEM_LAYERS: